janosh/svelte-multiselect/readme.md

 - `slot="selected"`: Customize rendering of selected items.
 Receives as props an `option` and the zero-indexed position (`idx`) it has in the list of selected items.
 - `slot="spinner"`: Custom spinner component to display when in `loading` state.
 Receives no props.
 - `slot="disabled-icon"`: Custom icon to display inside the input when in `disabled` state.
 Receives no props.
 Use an empty `<span slot="disabled-icon" />` or `div` to remove the default disabled icon.
+- `slot="remove-icon"`: Custom icon to display as remove button.
+Will be used both by buttons to remove individual selected options and the 'remove all' button that clears all options at once.
+Receives no props.

 Example: